Back to Home Page or

 However, the phenomena of ESP activity has been indicated much earlier,

 some say even in Biblical times.
-Although there is no clear evidence as
+Although there is no clear evidence as to

-of many throughout the centuries.
+enthusiasm of many throughout the centuries.

 In the 1920's a Munich ophthalmologist, Dr. Rudolph Tischner, used ESP in

 describing the "externalization of sensibility."
 Then in the 1930s the

 American parapsychologist J. B. Rhine popularized the term to include

 psychic phenomena similar to sensory functions.
 Rhine was among the first